verrazzano/docs/content/en/docs/uninstall/backup/opensearch.md

    The preceding example will restore an OpenSearch cluster from an existing backup.
    - In this case, you are not restoring `PersistentVolumes` directly, rather running a hook that invokes the OpenSearch APIs to restore from an existing snapshot of the data.
    - `restorePVs` is set to `false`, so that Velero ignores restoring PVC's
-   - The command used in the hook requires an `operation` flag and the Velero backup name as an input.
+   - The command used in the hook requires an `-operation` flag and the Velero backup name as an input.
    - The `postHook` will invoke the OpenSearch APIs that restores the snapshot data.
-   - The container on which the hook needs to be run is identified by the pod label selectors, followed by the container name.
+   - The container on which the hook needs to be run.
+Defaults to the first container in the pod.
      In this case, it's `statefulset.kubernetes.io/pod-name: vmi-system-es-master-0`.

    **NOTE**: The hook needs to be a `postHook` because it must be applied after the Kubernetes objects are restored.